StudioLE/Surveyor/Surveyor.Cli/src/README.md

 Determine assembly and package version numbers by analyzing conventional commit messages and determining whether files have changed since the last version published to a NuGet feed.

-Each project, assembly, or package in a solution is versioned independently so new versions are only released if the assembly has changed, as opposed to publishing every package in the repository.
+- Each project, assembly, or package in a solution is versioned independently so new versions are only released if the assembly has changed, as opposed to publishing every package in the repository.

-### Generating Release Notes

-Generate release notes by analyzing conventional commit messages and grouping them by type (breaking changes, features, fixes, etc.).

-## Key Features

-- Each project, assembly, or package in a solution is versioned independently so new versions are only released if the assembly has actually changed, as opposed to
 - Analyses commit messages formatted according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification to determine whether a version bump should be a patch, minor, or major release.
 - Version numbers follow the [Semantic Versioning 2](https://semver.org/spec/v2.0.0.html) specification.
 - Version numbers are recorded as git tags ensuring full compatibility with your existing workflow.
 - Per branch versioning gives the flexibility to simultaneously develop `v2.0.0` while providing patches for your `v1` branch.
 - Pre-release versioning is fully supported via `alpha`, `beta`, and `rc` branches.

+### Generating Release Notes

+Generate release notes by analyzing conventional commit messages and grouping them by type (breaking changes, features, fixes, etc.).

 ## How to Use